braze-inc/braze-docs/_docs/_api/endpoints/preference_center/get_create_url_preference_center.md

 /preference_center/v1/{preferenceCenterExternalId}/url/{userId}
 {% endapimethod %}

 Use this endpoint to generate a URL for a preference center.
+Each preference center URL is unique to each user.

 {% alert important %}
 Support for this endpoint is currently in early access.
 Contact your Braze account manager if you are interested in participating in the early access.